Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Aditya Suresh

 Okay.
 Apologies for this.
 So on growth, what drove the sequential momentum this quarter?
-And is that, I guess, is that a position which you think is sustainable into the full year for FY27?
+And is that — I guess, is that a position which you think is sustainable into the full year for FY ’27?
 That’s question one.
-Question two is on margin.
+Question 2 is on margins.
 Why was core connectivity margins softer this quarter?
-Can you just talk to that a little bit?
-And within the digital portfolio, I appreciate, don’t give a breakdown, but which are the elements which are still underperforming for you and some of the steps you’re taking, please.
+Can you just talk through that a little bit?
+And within the digital portfolio, I appreciate you don’t give a breakdown but — which are the elements that are still underperforming for you and some of the steps you’re taking, please?

 Operator

-Margins.
-Yeah.
-So the core connectivity margins, they came in from an NR perspective.
-They were marginally lower compared to last quarter to our mind.
-I mean, they are largely in that range of that 80 to 82%.
-Last quarter was marginally higher.
-But I think we are broadly operating in this bank.
+Core connectivity margins, yes.
+So the core connectivity margins, they came in from an NR perspective, they were marginally lower compared to last quarter.
+To our mind — I mean, they are largely in that range of that 80% to 82%.
+Last quarter was marginally higher, but I think we are broadly operating in this band.
 So I don’t think we should read in too much in terms of the minor drop that may have happened in this quarter.

 Operator